turingschool/career-development-curriculum-site/module_two/mod2_week2.md

 title: Module 2 Week 2
 ---
 ## Overview
-This lesson is called Building Connection Part I and is focused on building connections and networking and what it should look like in Mod 2
+This lesson is called Building Connection and is focused on building connections and networking and what it should look like in Mod 2

 Please complete the lesson plan as well as all check for understanding action items